DWI Administrative Hearing Process and How to Win

 According to state law, an administrative hearing is an “unbiased proceeding” held by a judge to review license suspensions and revocations by the Office of Motor Vehicles.

-If you do not make the request within 15 days, then you will lose your license for 90 days from the date of suspension, and you may not be able to apply for a hardship license.
+If you do not make the request within 30 days, then you will lose your license for 90 days from the date of suspension, and you may not be able to apply for a hardship license if you blew over the limit.

 Not all those arrested for drunk driving or suspicion of driving under the influence have the opportunity to make the request within this timeframe.